Plymouth Philharmonic Choir – Things to know before you go!

 If you need to borrow a copy of the music you can collect one from the score reps (sometimes this will be your voice rep) – they will also need you to return the scores to them, once the concert is completed, or earlier if you are unable to sing in a concert.

 There is a break at 20.30ish of 10 minutes, before which there are general announcements.
 Announcements also appear on the choir notice board, newsletter and on the choir’s website.
+There is an opportunity to hydrate, as well as meet other choir members, during the break, when a lovely cup of warm hot chocolate, coffee or squash is on sale, and usually cake too.

 As the Choir is self-funding, we need to raise money for performances and hiring of scores etc. You can pay £1 per month for a number and a chance of winning a prize sum each month.